nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

     ##### face indices

     A dense 0-based enumeration of faces.
-Equivalent to the result of `HalfedgeMesh::getFaceIndices()`.
+Equivalent to the result of `SurfaceMesh::getFaceIndices()`.

     - **member:** `FaceData<size_t> BaseGeometryInterface::faceIndices`
     - **require:** `void BaseGeometryInterface::requireFaceIndices()`